Trepan-Debuggers/bashdb/README.md

 * [manual page](http://bashdb.sourceforge.net/bashdb-man.html)

-See *INSTALL* for generic GNU configure installation instructions.
+See *INSTALL* for installation instructions from a released tarball.

-See *INSTALL* for generic GNU configure installation instructions.
+See *README-git.md* for installing from git on github.